 Tree pruning, when done correctly, should result in safe, healthy and beautiful trees.
 A certified arborist is trained to understand when a tree needs to be pruned and why, but also skilled in proper tree pruning techniques.
-If you’re unsure what you are doing, it’s always best to avoid potential costly follies and contact us with any questions you may have.
+If you’re unsure what you are doing when it comes to DIY tree trimming, it’s always best to avoid potential costly follies and contact us with any questions you may have.
 While it may seem doable, the truth is that DIY tree pruning can be dangerous, difficult, and costly—especially if something below the tree is crushed by a falling branch.
 Here are the reasons why it’s best to leave your trees to the pros, and hire a Portland tree pruning service.

 DIY Tree Pruning is a Dangerous Job